 The Money Factor and Couple Therapy

-- Guide clients to recognize the intersection between money and couples and enhance their ability to explore and access relational patterns through financial patterns
+- Enhance ability to explore and access relational patterns through financial patterns

-- Increase their own self-awareness of their relationship to money, as well as that of their clients
+- Increase self-awareness of participants’ relationship to money as well as their clients

 Judith Stern Peck, LCSW, is a prominent family therapist and family business consultant.
 She is the Director of the Money and Family Life Project at the Ackerman Institute for the Family, was a participant in the consultant referral service on the Council on Foundations’ Family Foundation Services department, and received “Fellow” status by FFI, the professional organization for Family Business Consultants after her 20+ years of experience working with family businesses and family foundations.
 Judy’s received a BA from Finch College, an MSW from Yeshiva University, and received a post-graduate certificate in family therapy from the Ackerman Institute for the Family.

 10:00 am–4:00 pm

 5 CE Contact Hours

 Questions?
 Visit our Workshop FAQ Page.